kingingcole/coleruche-v1/content/blog/Crossposting-To-Medium-and-Dev.to/index.md

 On the other hand, [DEV](https://dev.to) is a platform specifically built for developers to share ideas and grow.

-With these two _powerful_ platforms, it's highly advised and
+With these two _powerful_ platforms, it's highly advised and recommended that artcles should be cross-posted to at least these two platforms.
+With that comes the issue of syncing articles across the two platforms and your own personal blog.
+The "obvious' solution to this is copy-pasting from one source to the other.
+This has so many disadvantages - strenuous, time-wasting, error-prone, e.t.c.

+The ideal thing to do here is to find a way to sync and automatically update contents when one